MicrosoftDocs/VBA-Docs/api/PowerPoint.SlideRange.Copy.md

 Use the **Paste** method to paste the contents of the Clipboard.

-If any slide in the range is not fully downloaded, this method fails and an error occurs.
-For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).
+If any slide in the range is not fully downloaded, this method fails, and an error occurs.
+For more information about partial documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example